 What is a Chiropractor?

-A Doctor of Chiropractor (D.C.) is a medical practitioner highly trained spinal and joint anatomy.
+A Doctor of Chiropractor (D.C.) is a medical practitioner highly trained in spinal and joint anatomy.
 Their treatment is focused on spinal and joint adjustments that correct misalignments often contributing to pain.
 Licensed chiropractors acquire their degree from an accredited 4-year post-grad program, followed by a board exam, and approved state licensure.

 What can chiropractic adjustments do for you?